kaseygwood/DataViz_Final_Project/updates.md

 ## March 28 Beginning of Class

 In between the last two classes I worked on the best way to show my data visualizations and decided on a sort of template to follow.
 I created the majority of the inputs that will be used in this app.
 I also messed around with the templates and decided where it would be best to put the tabs and what exactly I wanted the tabs to represent.
 I also played around with the data to start being able to visualize the data in the app.

+## March 28 End of Class

+During this class I fixed a few of the inputs so that they make more sense when choosing the variables.
+I also began looking at creating visualizations to put into the tabs.
+I made a base visualization that I am just trying to connect to the data in the shiny app.
+I have been working through how to fix my app so that I could possibly only have certain year input options when a particular series is selected.
+I am not sure if this is possible however.